 4. Does the program suit your budget?

-Although education is an investment and becoming a Montessori teacher may increase your chances of getting a better pay and will help you cover your investments in just a few months of working, it is very important that you find one that suits your budget.
+Education is a great investment and getting a Montessori qualification may increase your chances of getting a better pay.
+You generally should be able to recover your investment in just a few months of working.
+However, it is very important that you find a Montessori course that suits your budget.
 This will ensure that you complete the program without any financial stress.

 Note: If you approach a training institution offering ‘International Certification’, ask them if their ‘International certification will mean that you can get a job anywhere in the World as a Montessori teacher’ and see what they say.